chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 # How to add a Validator Node

-This guide walks you through the process of linking your wallet address with a node ID and then adding that node as a validator.
+This guide walks you through the process of linking your wallet address with your node ID and then adding that node as a validator.

 :::info Assumptions